2017 Hero of the Horse Winner

-Meet Yogi Fell of South Granville, P.E.I., Horse Canada’s first-ever Hero of the Horse.
+Yogi Fell of Granville, P.E.I., is Horse Canada’s first-ever Hero of the Horse award winner.
+Fell has been helping horses and humans for over 30 years.

 For Prince Edward Island’s Yogi Fell, winning Horse Canada’s inaugural Hero of the Horse Award is about way more than recognition and the $2,000 prize.
 It provided her a morale boost in what was a tough 2017.